pkp/ojs-user-guide/en/editorial-workflow/review.md

 ### <a name="new-review"></a>Resubmit for Review
 The editor can request revisions from the author which will need to go through another round of review.
 Once revisions are received, a new review round will need to be created at the top of the review stage.

-### <a name="external-review"></a>Send to External Review
-The editor can intiate the External Review stage once it has passed internal review. *This is only available on the Internal Review stage.*

 ### <a name="copyediting"></a>Send to Copyediting
-The editor can initiate the [Copyediting stage](copyediting.md) once it has passed any required review stages.
+The editor can initiate the [Copyediting stage](copyediting.md) once it has passed the required review stage.

 ### <a name="decline"></a>Decline Submission
 The editor can decline the submission if it does not pass review.
 The submission will be removed from the editorial workflow and sent to the Archives.